joaquimcampos/HTV-Learn/README.rst

 Acknowledgements
 ================

-This work was supported in part by the Swiss National Science Foundation under Grant 200020_184646 / 1 and in part by the European Research Council (ERC) under Grant 692726-GlobalBioIm.
+This work was supported in part by the European Research Council (ERC Project FunLearn) under Grant 101020573 and in part by the Swiss National Science Foundation, Grant 200020_184646/1.

 Logo
 ----